zorglemeister/Chaos-Magic-Webapp/README.md

-jsCollected branch has the current stuff
+Component-Based branch has the current stuff